-For your health and the sustainability of the planet, say goodbye to single use plastics and plastic usage all together.
+For your health and the sustainability of the planet, say goodbye to single-use plastics and plastic usage altogether.
 Invest in glass tupperware, bamboo cutlery you can use on the go, reusable stainless steel straws, reusable shopping bags, products packaged in glass and reusable water bottles and mugs!

 Call upon these positive affirmations during your daily breast massage or anytime throughout your day to cultivate love & support for your being:

 - “I am important.
 I count.
 I now care for and nourish myself with love and with joy.
 I allow others the freedom to be who they are.
 We are all safe and free.” - from Louis Hay’s book, “You Can Heal Your Life”.